 - A fixed weekly review schedule protected from ad hoc cancellation

-- Clear linkage between decisions and investment priorities
+- Clear linkage between decisions made in the weekly forum and resource allocation

 Where It Breaks